 the front of the green complex that is located below heathered mounds and bunkers, with little room long or short.
 These two holes - the shortest par four and par three on the

 course, have the capability of elevating your game, or leaving you incredibly frustrated at a missed opportunity.

 Of course, the finishing hole is one that golfers will remember most - especially if staying in the Cedar River Village.
-Many of the rooms and the restaurant and bar afford wonderful
+Many of the rooms at Cedar River, the restaurant and bar

 Cedar River is a great reason to head up to the Traverse City area - which has to be considered in the same light as Gaylord when referencing prime golf destinations in the

 Midwest.
 Packages for this course and the other three at Shanty Creek are available at all three villages at this incredible resort.
 For more info, visit our page for the Cedar River

 Golf Course, with a link to the Shanty Creek website, by clicking here.